science-for-democracy/mapof/README.md

 [mapel](https://mapel.simple.ink/), which will be deprecated in the (unforeseen) future.

-## Current status of mapof vs mapel
+## Mapel is abandoned, long live Mapof!!!
-We successively substitute mapel packages present when we decided to start mapof and abandon active development of mapel.
-Here is the current status:
+We've successively substituted mapel packages present when we decided to start mapof and have abandoned active development of mapel.
+Here is a map of the old and new projects:
 1. [~~mapel-core~~](https://pypi.org/project/mapel-core/) ==> [mapof](https://pypi.org/project/mapof)
 2. [~~mapel-elections~~](https://pypi.org/project/mapel-elections/) ==> [mapof-elections](https://pypi.org/project/mapof-elections)
 3. [~~mapel-roommates~~](https://pypi.org/project/mapel-rommmates/) ==> [mapof-roommates](https://pypi.org/project/mapof-roommates)